urutech/nanocc/README.md

 Obviously this language would have some major restrictions:
 * No other data types besides int, char and void.
-No unsigned, short, struct or union.
+No unsigned, short, float, double, struct or union.
 * Only pointer to basic types (int, char, void) or array of pointers
+* enums can only be used as names for constants, not as types
 * No multi dimensional array
 * No for-loops
 * No switch statement
 * No static keyword and therefore also no local variables with global storage class
 * No keywords such as register, volatile and the like
 * No goto and labels
+* No initialization not for global and nor for local variables
+* No sizeof